aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-bounty-program.md

 * Article must at least contain 1-2 active links to our website and social media
 * Article must be original (please not just copy and paste existing articles)
 * Any type of content could be rejected without any explanation
-* Participants must post a link to prove their activity every week in this [Bitcointalk thread](https://bitcointalk.org/index.php?topic=3350625.0) or the [CRWD Network Bounty Program Telegram channel](https://t.me/crwd_network_bounty)
+* post reports as a reply to [Bitcointalk thread](https://bitcointalk.org/index.php?topic=3350625.msg35072610#msg35072610) to receive the reward

 [Check status here.](https://docs.google.com/spreadsheets/d/1qBQVYEmYGKvRBz_2GB9C66_9beJcbpaIT2jVGQNhanI/edit?usp=sharing)